 Rapid innovation cycles.
 The average food brand manages 3–8 active NPD projects simultaneously.
 If each requires 2–3 research phases (concept test, claims validation, pricing study), the annual research demand is 6–24 studies.
 At $15,000–$25,000 per study, that is $90,000–$600,000 per year — which is why most mid-market food brands ($5M–$250M revenue) simply skip validation for most of their launches.

 Regulatory and claims complexity.
 Health claims, nutritional claims, and clean-label positioning all require careful consumer testing to avoid misleading communications.
-This testing is often mandated by legal teams, adding another layer of required research that competes for the same limited budget.
+The FDA’s food labelling requirements and the growing consumer demand for specific, verifiable front-of-pack claims mean that claims testing is not optional — it is a compliance necessity.
+This testing competes for the same limited budget as NPD research.

 Synthetic Consumer Validation: A Fundamentally Different Cost Structure